MIKE BEGG

 6. Publish and monitor keyword indexing in Seller Central

 The research step (1-2) typically takes 60-90 minutes for a new product.
 The prompting and editing step (3-5) takes 20-30 minutes with these prompts.
-Without these prompts, the copywriting step takes 2-3 hours and produces similar or worse output.
+Without structured prompts, the copywriting step takes 2-3 hours and produces similar or worse output.

-For brands with large catalogs, this matters a lot.
 We use this workflow to optimize 20-30 listings per week across our client base.
 Without it, the economics of full-catalog optimization don't work at our price point.
 With it, they do.

 The Bigger Picture: AI Across the Amazon Account

 Listing copy is one application.
 We also use AI tools for PPC search term analysis, review response management, and competitor monitoring.
 I covered the full picture of how AI operations work at the account level in the how we use AI to manage 85 Amazon accounts post.
+For a seller-side overview of every AI application on Amazon (repricing, review analysis, customer support, and the Rufus layer), the how to use AI on Amazon in 2026 playbook is the broader starting point.

 Listing optimization is also only one lever in account performance.
 If your copy is solid but revenue is flat, the issue is usually PPC structure, Buy Box health, or organic rank stagnation.
 A free Amazon audit shows exactly which lever is actually the constraint.
-We review PPC structure, listing quality, catalog health, and organic rank across the account.

 If you want a team managing the full account, including listing optimization, PPC, and everything in between, here is how we work.